Particular/docs.particular.net/nservicebus/bridge/configuration.md

 The bridge provides the ability to adjust the address for the queue of incoming messages.

-NOTE: With MSMQ endpoints that run on a different server than the Bridge, it is mandatory to provide the address of the queue that messages should be forwarded to.
+NOTE: With MSMQ endpoints that run on a different server than the bridge, it is mandatory to provide the address of the queue that messages should be forwarded to.

 snippet: custom-address

 ## Recoverability

-If a message fails to be transferred to the target transport, the following recoverability actions are taken:
+If a message fails while it is being transferred to the target transport, the following recoverability actions are taken:

 1. Three immediate retries are performed to make sure that the problem isn't transient
 1. If the retries fail, the message is moved to the bridge error queue

 ### Error queue

-The error queue used by the bridge is `bridge.error` by default.
-Note that the default `error` queue used by other platform components can not be used to enable bridging of the system wide error queue since its not allowed to use a bridged queue as the error queue.
+The error queue used by the bridge is named `bridge.error` by default.
+Note that the default `error` queue used by other platform components can not be used to enable bridging of the system-wide error queue since a bridged queue may not be used as the error queue.
 See the documentation around [bridging platform queues](#bridging-platform-queues) for more details.

 To configure a different error queue using the following configuration:

 snippet: custom-error-queue

-Messages moved to the error queue have the [`NServiceBus.FailedQ`](/nservicebus/messaging/headers.md#error-forwarding-headers-nservicebus-failedq) header set to allow scripted retries, eg. [RabbitMQ](/transports/rabbitmq/operations-scripting.md#return-message-to-source-queue).
-Refer to the documentation for the [transports being used](/transports) for more details in how to perform retries.
+Messages moved to the error queue have the [`NServiceBus.FailedQ`](/nservicebus/messaging/headers.md#error-forwarding-headers-nservicebus-failedq) header set to allow scripted retries, e.g. [RabbitMQ](/transports/rabbitmq/operations-scripting.md#return-message-to-source-queue).
+Refer to the documentation for the [various transports](/transports) for more details in how to perform retries.

 ## Auditing

 The bridge attaches a new `NServiceBus.Bridge.Transfer` header while a message is transferred between transports.

-The value of the header is `{source-transport-name}->{target-transport-name}`, example:
+The value of the header is `{source-transport-name}->{target-transport-name}`.
+For example: `msmq->sqlserver`.

-`msmq->sqlserver`

 This header provides traceability for a message as it moves through the bridge.

 ### Configuring transport